Magnum P.I. (2018 TV series) season 5

-The fifth season of the American crime and action drama Magnum P.I. premiered on February 19, 2023, on NBC, for the 2022–23 television season.
-It is the first season of the series to air on NBC after it was canceled by CBS following the conclusion of the previous season.
+The fifth and final season of the American crime and action drama Magnum P.I. premiered on February 19, 2023 and ended on January 3, 2024, on NBC.
+It is the only season of the series to air on NBC after it was canceled by CBS following the conclusion of the previous season.

 A remake of the 1980 series of the same name, Magnum P.I. centers on Thomas Magnum, a former Navy SEAL who works as a private investigator and solves mysteries with his business partner Juliet Higgins and other friends.
 The season stars Jay Hernandez, Perdita Weeks, Zachary Knighton, Stephen Hill, Amy Hill, and Tim Kang.
 It is set to consist of twenty episodes split into two parts.
-Larry Manetti, who starred on the original Magnum, P.I., is set to appear in an episode of the season as his Hawaii Five-0 character in a minor crossover event.
+Larry Manetti, who starred on the original Magnum, P.I., appeared in an episode of the season as his Hawaii Five-0 character in a minor crossover event.